Overview

 Career Development

-Career development is the cornerstone of our fellowship program.
+Career development is a cornerstone of our fellowship program.
 To that end, we have worked to create an environment that fosters exploration and growth.
-We strive to recruit a class with diverse interests and varied career goals, and have created a flexible infrastructure to support several potential career trajectories.
+We strive to recruit a class with diverse interests and varied career goals and have created a flexible infrastructure to support several potential career trajectories.

-Coaching: Each first year fellow is paired with a faculty coach during orientation.
+Coaching: Each first-year fellow is paired with a faculty coach during orientation.
 The role of the coach is to help facilitate career development.
 The coach serves as an advisor, helping the fellow navigate our training pathways, explore opportunities for research, and find the most appropriate mentorship.
-The coach occupies a distinct, yet complimentary role to the research mentor, the latter of which is selected by the fellow during the first year of training, based on subspecialty interest and ultimate career goals.
+The coach occupies a distinct, yet complimentary role to the research mentor, the latter of which is selected by the fellow during the first year of training, based on subspecialty interest and ultimate career goal.

-Research Retreats: Held twice a year, the research retreat is a forum for fellows to present scholarly projects for review and feedback from our faculty and in particular, Research Committee members and co-fellows.
-First year fellows will present plans for the their scholarly work in April, while second year fellows provide an update on their projects in January.
-All fellows are encouraged, but not required to present their scholarly work in a practice session held 2 weeks before the retreat and attended by the Program Director and the Research Committee (RC) Chair.
-Furthermore, all fellows are provided personal verbal and written feedback on their projects by the RC chair 1-2 weeks after the presentation.
+Career Development Retreats: Held once a year, the retreat is a forum for fellows to present scholarly projects for review and feedback from our faculty and in particular, COP members and co-fellows.
+First year fellows will present plans for their scholarly work in the Spring of their first year, while second year fellows provide an update on their projects a few months prior.
+All fellows are encouraged, but not required to present their scholarly work in a practice session held two weeks before the retreat and attended by the Program Director and the Director of Research and Career Development.
+All fellows are provided verbal and written feedback on their projects 1-2 weeks after the presentation.

-Leadership: Our program offers leadership opportunities in the form of our Senior Chief Fellow (3rd year), Junior Chief Fellow (2nd year), and Quality Fellow (2nd or 3rd year).
-The Chief fellows serve a central role in the fellowship, working closely with the Program Director and institutional leadership in matters surrounding scheduling, curricular development, recruitment, and orientation.
-The Chief Fellow is an advocate for our fellows and for the program.
+Leadership: Our program offers leadership opportunities in the form of our Senior Chief Fellows (3rd year) and Junior Chief Fellows (2nd year).
+The Chief Fellows serve a central role in the fellowship, working closely with the Program Director and institutional leadership on scheduling, curricular development, recruitment, and orientation.
+The Chief Fellows are advocates for our fellows and for the program.

 Publications and Presentations